qxr2759/odin-landing-page-project/README.md

 # odin-landing-page-project

-Create website landing page to practice writing HTMl and CSS from scratch
+Create website landing page to practice writing HTML and CSS from scratch